 Introduction, Equal Opportunity Statement, Management Rights

-This handbook shall be in effect when approved by the Governing Board by appropriate resolution; however, the Board reserves the right to make such changes or amendments in this handbook as in its opinion are necessary or desirable for the effective operation of the College.
-Such changes and amendments will be effective upon approval by the Governing Board regardless of whether or not individual employees receive actual notice of them.
+The Board reserves the right to make changes or amendments as necessary or desirable for the effective operation of the College.
+Changes and amendments will be effective upon approval by the Governing Board regardless of whether or not individual employees receive actual notice of them.

-The College confirms that this provision of the handbook by its reference to applicable federal, state and local laws prohibits and condemns any retaliation of any kind against any employee engaging in the exercise of free speech or in activities protected by federal, state or local laws.
+The College confirms that this provision of the handbook by its reference to applicable federal, state, and local laws prohibits and condemns any retaliation or interference of any kind against any employee engaging in the exercise of free speech or in activities protected by federal, state, or local laws.

 Central New Mexico Community College shall retain management rights in accordance with applicable federal, state and local laws and Governing Board policies including, but not limited to, the right to: